-Weak muscular stop stomach: The intake of several small portions per day pushes the food slurry to the back part of the intestines.
-Lifelong growth of the incisors and choosing: The tooth wear occurs during eating because the teeth rub against each other.
-The duration of the feed intake becomes longer when eating raw fibers, which are finely ground.
-Relatively large cecum: Conversion of fi ne, crude fiber through the positive intestinal flora in protein-rich and vitamin B-containing gut-spoons.
+Weak muscular stop stomach: By taking several small portions per day, the food slurry is pushed to the rear part of the intestines.
+Lifelong growth of incisors and molars: The tooth wear occurs during eating because the teeth rub against each other.
+The duration of feed intake becomes longer when eating raw fibers, which are intensively ground.
+Relatively large appendix: Conversion of fine, crude cellular substances by the positive intestinal flora into protein-rich and vitamin B-containing appendix.
 These are eaten directly from the anus and undergo a second passage through the intestines.

-Unlimited feeding with ChinchillaDroom BASIC is possible because it meets the energy needs of young animals during their growth process as well as the needs of adult animals.
+Unrestricted feeding is possible with ChinchillaDroom BASIC because it meets the energy needs of young animals during their growth process as well as the needs of adult animals.

-- I I. Fine particles (<0.3 mm) end up in the gut and are metabolised by the positive gut flora.
+- I. Fine particles (<0.3 mm) end up in the blind intestine and are metabolized by the positive intestinal flora.

-- I II.
+- II.
 Particles> 0.3 mm stimulate bowel movement.
-Sudden changes in the feed must be avoided.
+Sudden changes to the feed must be avoided.

 Distribution of the Chinchilla

-- originally from Chile between Altamira and Talca, mainly in the area of coast-Cordillera
+- originally from Chile between Altamira and Talca, mainly near the coast of Cordillera

-- at the moment only 2 small populations remain in the north of Central Chile
+- at the moment there are only 2 small populations left in the north of Central Chile

 - seriously threatened

-- especially on dry, sparse north-facing slopes with a loose vegetation of cacti, bromelia and a few smaller shrubs
+- especially on dry, sparsely overgrown northern slopes with a loose vegetation of cacti, bromeliad and a few smaller shrubs

-- mainly on fields full of stone chips
+- mainly on fields full of crushed stone

-ChinchillaDream BASIC is precisely tailored to the nutritional pattern of chinchillas that are kept as pets and contains all necessary nutrients, vitamins, minerals and micronutrients.
+ChinchillaDroom BASIC is precisely tailored to the diet of chinchillas that are kept as pets and contains all necessary nutrients, vitamins, minerals and micronutrients.

 Behavior of the Chinchilla

-- mainly active during dusk and at night
+- mostly active during the twilight and at night

 - social, according to family ties